RIR360/development/journal/2025/march.md

 - The power of affirmation is huge, trust me!
 - You'll just instantly feel better if you keep saying good about you.
 - The problem is it's not good all the time, but still you have to do it.
+- Even if things are going out of hand, atlest say **"I'm making progress..."** and pamper yourself.